-Information Section: Edit Basics
+Information Section: Basic Information

 This is your “vitals” information.
 We strongly recommend adding a recent portrait or passport photo of yourself as the “Primary Record Image”, as well as entering other basic information such as weight, height, birth date and so on.

 Here you can add one or more notes and photos you feel is relevant to your medical ID.

 This section contains a list of persons who should be contacted if you are incapacitated.

 The system maintains “Address Books” for People, Doctors, Healthcare Facilities – so you may have more contacts in your address book – but choose to show only a selected few of them in this record…